Skip to main content

 |(2-|x-2|)| = 7.
 What are the possible values of x in this equation?
 Many test-takers might panic, looking at the equation.
 One modulus is confusing enough, there are two here.
 Now if you apply an analytical approach, you might try squaring them or removing the moduli using the rule ‘mod x is equal to a implies x is equal to plus or minus a.

-Back substitution in GRE math
+Back substitution technique in GRE MAth..

 An easier way to solve this is to back-substitute with the answer choices given.
 Let’s start with the first option, x=-7.